CivicActions/ssp-toolkit/docs/controls/CM.md

 > Security control type: Hybrid

+#### Drupal specific control support

+The baseline configuration is maintained in Git and described in the Configuration Management Plan, which describes the change workflow and software configuration.
+In the context of Security Configuration Management, the baseline configuration is a collection of formally approved configuration state(s) of one or more configuration items ("features") that compose the system.
+The baseline configuration is used to restore and serves as the basis against which the next change or set of changes to the system is made.

+The features for the system are maintained in the website's source code, which is managed in git, a source code version control system.
+Once the source code is updated, git maintains the new version of staged code once committed in the git repository as the new baseline.
+All code prior to it being staged is documented, tested and approved by CivicActions Development, which is described in control SA-3.
+The production environment is configured to take database snapshots daily.

 #### LINCS specific control or LINCS Responsibility

-The application software component of lincs.ed.gov consists of (1) the DKAN distribution of the Drupal web application platform, with (2) additional software features that were developed expressly for lincs.ed.gov based on specifications provided by LINCS.

-Baseline configuration for the website's standard DKAN features is stored in the website's codebase and managed using the Features module for Drupal (<https://www.drupal.org/project/features>).
-Site administrators can view the list of features by visiting the site's features management page at https://www.lincs.ed.gov/admin/structure/features.
-Most of the configuration for additional features that were developed specifically for lincs.ed.gov is also managed using the Drupal Features module.

-The Features module makes it possible to override configuration for individual features without modifying the codebase.
-It stores those overridden features in the website's MySQL database.
-The features management page referenced above shows which components of each feature are based on the default configuration stored in code, and shows which components have been overridden in the database.
-Most components of lincs.ed.gov are based on the default configuration stored in code, but there are approximately a dozen components that have overrides stored in the database.

-CivicActions maintains documentation describing each custom feature for lincs.ed.gov that is not standard DKAN, as well as documentation describing feature components that have overrides stored in the database.

-#### LINCS specific control or LINCS Responsibility

-The baseline configuration is described in Section 3.2 of the Configuration Management Plan, which describes the approved configuration of the LINCS system including all of its hardware, software, and firmware components and the physical and logical locations of each.
-In the context of Security Configuration Management, the baseline configuration is a collection of formally approved configuration state(s) of one or more configuration items ("features") that compose the LINCS system.
-The baseline configuration is used by LINCS to restore and serves as the basis against which the next change or set of changes to the LINCS is made.

-The features for the LINCS system are maintained in the website's source code, which is managed in git, a source code version control system.
-Once the source code is updated, git maintains the new version of staged code once committed in the git repository as the new baseline.
-All code prior to it being staged is documented, tested and approved by CivicActions' DKAN Engineering team, which is described in control SA-3.
-The LINCS production environment is configured to take database snapshots daily.
+A CM process has been established and documented in the LINCS Technology Project CMP.
+All updates are made in accordance with the procedures outlined in the CMP.
+The CM process establishes a baseline of hardware, software, firmware and documentation, as well as changes thereto, throughout the development and life cycle of the information system.
+CM ensures the control of the information system through its life cycle.
+It assures that additions, deletions, or changes made to the LINCS Technology Project system do not unintentionally or unknowingly diminish security.
+If the change is major, the security of the system must be re-analyzed.

 #### Amazon Web Services (AWS) US-East/West control support

-The system therefore inherits server configuration aspects of this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: baseline configuration for IaaS components.
+The system inherits server configuration aspects of this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: baseline configuration for IaaS components.

 Hardware Baselines